 Table 3.
-Classification of waste generated by the use of this kit according to the European Legislation. \ELW:European Legislation of Waste.
+Classification of wastes generated by this kit according to the European Legislation.

+\ELW: European Legislation of Waste.

 \Note: This classification is included as a general guideline of action, being under the final responsibility of the user the accomplishment of all the local, regional, and national regulations on the disposal of this type of materials.